Knowledge base

 - Open Firefox.

-- Type in the Firefox address bar about:config
+- Type in Firefox address bar about:config

 - Access the meeting via a link kmeet.infomaniak.com as described in Chapter 4.

-Protecting a Meeting with a Password
+Protecting a meeting with a password

-- start a meeting
+- Indicate a name for your meeting room.

-- join the meeting
+- Go on. for join the meeting.

 Prerequisites